Eclipsess/yang-sui.github.io/_pages/about.md

 Research Interest
 ======
 I am interested in efficient training and inference in Deep Learning.
 Specifically, my research fields include:
-- Model Compression.
+- Efficient Learning and Inference of Deep Neural Networks:
   - Model Pruning.
   - Low-Rank Approximation.
-- Computer Vision.
+- Computer Vision Application:
+  - Face Recognition.
+- Deep Learning Framework:
+  - Inference Framework, Paddle-Lite.

 Recent News
 ======

+- 11/2021 Serving as Reviewer of CVPR 2022.
 - 09/2021 One paper is accepted by Neural Information Processing Systems Conference (**NeurIPS 2021**).
 - 09/2021 One paper is accepted by IEEE/ACM Intl.
 Conf. on Computer Aided Design (**ICCAD 2021**).
 - 03/2021 One paper is accepted by ACM Intl.
 Symp. on Computer Architecture (**ISCA 2021**).